 How to make sure shellfish and fish are safe to eat

 There are some health risks around fishing and collecting your own shellfish.
-We've got food safety tips to help you.
+Get food safety tips to help you.

-Food safety risks around fishing and collecting your own shellfish
+Food safety risks from fishing and collecting shellfish

 Shellfish are a high-risk food because they can live in contaminated water.
 This means they can store bacteria and viruses, biotoxins, and pollution, which can make us sick.
 Certain types of fish can also be toxic if they're not chilled properly after you catch them.
-We've got advice on making them safe to eat.
+Following the advice on this web page will help keep you safe.

 We issue public health warnings for areas of the country when our testing shows that the shellfish contain biotoxins.